sekoyo/extnd/README.md

 Extend is based off Jon Resig's [Simple JavaScript Inhertitance](http://ejohn.org/blog/simple-javascript-inheritance/)  blog post with the added support for multiple inheritance.

+It is recommended you import `extnd.js` using a CJS or AMD loader.
+Otherwise `Class` will be added to window - which is a kinda common name.

 ## Usages

 For your `constructor` method use `init` instead.